-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS" or "GAAP") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").

-The consolidated financial statements were authorized for issue by the Board of Directors on June 21, 2022.
+The consolidated financial statements were authorized for issue by the Board of Directors on June 21, 2023.